ctz/vulns/openssl-01/readme.md

 - `tests.patch`: this is a large patch which only improves testing in this area.
-It includes a regression test for this issue and a selection of other targetted tests.
+It includes a regression test for this issue and a selection of other targeted tests.

 - `fix1.patch`: this patch fixes the issue by reinstating the existing fixed code and deleting the broken optimised version.